Fork me on GitHub

 Note

-These IAM policies should be added to your AWS account, then granted to the instance role associated with the EKS nodegroups which are running your Kubernetes nodes.
+Add these IAM policies to your AWS account and then grant it to the role associated with your EKS node group(s).

 DynamoDB IAM policy